R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 .. _ida: https://hex-rays.com/ida-free/

 In your hex editor.
 Open your .mdl.
 We need to get closer to the string we need or else you'll be scrolling and searching for hours.
 Search (ctrl+f) for skin_31.
 If you don't get any matches, try skn_31, skin31, elite, or prime.
-T

 The string of text we need should look something like ``models\Weapons_R2\weaponname\weaponname_skin_31``.
 Near it, there should be the same text, but without the ``_skin_31``.
 This is the path to the default textures.

 Now, before you edit, you have to realize hex editors are just built different (cant help it).
 You cannot add or delete text with a hex editor, only replace.
 Go to the start of the path for the default textures, and change the path to anything else, as long as it starts with ``.models\weapons_r2``.

-<<<<<<< HEAD
 We'll change the path from ``.models\Weapons_r2\car_smg\CAR_smg`` to ``.models\weapons_r2\car_ctm\car_ctm``.
 Note the capitalization.
 Some vpk repacking tools cannot repack properly if we edit in captials.
 Now do these changes for ``ptpov_`` and/or ``w_`` model(s).

 Creating VMT